 Lastly, wind sounds.
 Ideally these would have been made with a hardware synthesiser, me twiddling the filter cut-off over a white noise generator.
 However, neither of my hardware synths (the Ensoniq Fizmo and the Elektron SidStation) could generate pure white noise, so I had to use software synths (such as Krakli's Gargoyle VST) to generate noise that went through automated LFOs.
 I made the sounds more erratic by manually pitch-bending them in Sound Forge.

-Both the intro and outro have been modified here and there along the way, but I will not detail these changes as they are so trivial that I don't remember them any more.
+The original intro was used until 2017, and the original outro until 2018.
+They were modified here and there along the way, but I will not detail these changes as they are so trivial that I can't remember them any more.

-In June 2014, with the centenary of WW1 looming, I decided to make a series about it.
+In June 2014, with the centenary of WW1 looming, I decided to make a series about it, Flanders Readings.
 This was an opportunity to use my Fizmo on the channel for the first time.
-It was also the first time that I wrote a program to automatically generate an animation for each episode in a video series - in this case the title card for each episode, rendered in an "old typewriter" font and being typed up on-screen, complete with sound effect.
-The syncing of the sound effect was particularly onerous to code, because I had not yet thought of employing Chrome to do these sorts of things (see 2017).
+BASIC was used to create several visual effects for the series, including the moving blotches of colour in the intro.
+It was also the first time that I wrote a program to automatically generate an animation for each episode in a series - in this case the title card for each episode, rendered in an "old typewriter" font and being typed up on-screen, complete with sound effect.
+The syncing of the sound effect was badly done, because I had not yet thought of employing Chrome to do these sorts of things (see 2017).
+Flanders Readings was quite a technical enterprise, with several episodes having little programs written especially to create custom animations for them.
+The episode How the Lights Went Out used at least five such programs.

 In August, the channel reached 1000 subscribers.
 I made a celebratory video.
 In this video, a vocoder appeared for the first time on the channel - a very brief vocalisation put through the Fizmo's on-board vocoder.

 In October, I began a new series: "reply" videos.
-This required custom intro and outro sequences, and in these I introduced the 1920s German Expressionist aesthetic which has since become a mainstay of the channel.
-It is achieved by completely desaturating the image, increasing the contrast, and then overlaying solid blue with the "Hue" blending mode, with solid white overlaid with the "Overlay" blend mode.
+This required custom intro and outro sequences, and in these I introduced the 1920s German Expressionist aesthetic that has since become a mainstay of the channel.
+It is achieved by completely desaturating the image, increasing the contrast, and then overlaying solid blue with the "Hue" blending mode, and then solid white overlaid with the "Overlay" blend mode.
 Then lumpy film grain is overlaid on top of that.
-Later I began using a similar treatment on the main footage of these videos - a solid of RGB(0,108,255) overlaid using "Soft Light" blend mode.
+(This grain was obtained by pointing the camera into darkness, and increasing its ISO to some ridiculous level that it couldn't handle.
+The resulting footage is basically pure grain, which can be overlaid onto anything.)
+Later I began using a similar treatment on the main footage of the Reply videos to give them a unique aesthetic - the footage itself is desatured, its contrast increased, and then a solid of RGB(0,108,255) overlaid using the "Soft Light" blend mode.

 The original recording set-up (the FZ200 camera on its own!) was maintained for 10 months, until I got a microphone at the end of October: the Blue Yeti.
 This hugely improved the audio quality of my videos.

-neoreactionary testosterone (Nov 20) (PB animation of blood shards)
+neoreactionary testosterone (Nov 20) (BASIC animation of blood shards)

 Also in November, I began another new series: Skype recordings.
 This again required custom intro and outro sequences, done in the same style as the reply videos.
 But the Skype Recordings are interesting for a different reason.
 Since I expected to release a lot of Skype recordings, I decided to quicken the production process by automating it, to a great extent.
 I wrote a fairly elaborate software processor which takes the finessed audio recording and builds a video around it, complete with the pre-filmed intro, a custom title card, a looped animation throughout the conversation, and a pre-filmed outro.
 It also automatically creates the video thumbnail.